Technical Guidelines for Tea Production in Summer and Autumn 2024 Released by the Ministry of Agriculture and Rural Affairs

 Planting Foxtail Millet in Tea Gardens

 Foxtail millet can be sown in rows or broadcast in September, with a seeding rate of 1-2 kg per mu, ensuring a distance of more than 30 cm from the tea plants.
 Before sowing, the seeds can be mixed with fine sand in a ratio of 1:10.
-After sowing, cover lightly with soil to prevent the seeds from out.
+After sowing, cover lightly with soil to prevent the seeds from drying out.
 Sowing should ideally be done before the rainy season, and if there is prolonged drought afterward, irrigation should be provided.
 In February of the following year, apply 8-12 kg of nitrogen fertilizer (in terms of pure nitrogen) per mu to promote growth.
 Foxtail millet will naturally die off and fall in June when its seeds ripen, and in the following year, a small amount of reseeding can be done based on the germination situation.

 4. Appropriate Intercropping